maslana-mucha/JS.Baby-Memory-Game/README.md

 *Launch*
 --------------
-To wiev this project locally, download the repository and start the watcher with npm run watch in a terminal.
+To view this project locally, download the repository and start the watcher with npm run watch in a terminal.